sylphxltd/leaf/README.md

-# ReactPress
+# Leaf

 > A React-based documentation framework.
 VitePress parity achieved! ✨

-**ReactPress** is a fast, modern documentation framework built with React that achieves **100% feature parity with VitePress**.
+**Leaf** is a fast, modern documentation framework built with React that achieves **100% feature parity with VitePress**.
 Zero-config, blazingly fast, and beautifully designed.

 ## ✨ Features